 We try to break down just how important will ray tracing be for Sony's PS5 and Xbox's Project Scarlett in the next generation.

 Where to turn our attention next?
 Well, we know that Xbox Project Scarlett comes equipped with an SoC, a custom system-on-chip platform that integrates the CPU and GPU together.
-The GPU has yet to be properly detailed but it is essentially a purpose-built AMD Navi chip – this is in an effort to support new initiatives like hardware-accelerated real-time ray tracing.
+The GPU has yet to be properly detailed but, as mentioned above, it is essentially a purpose-built AMD Navi chip – this is in an effort to support new initiatives like hardware-accelerated real-time ray tracing.
 While AMD is yet to reveal its latest Navi chips and Ryzen 3000 CPU range, we are probably looking at something like an RTX 2080 or a Radeon VII as a standard bearer for comparison.
 Factor in native 4K resolutions at 60 frames-per second (not to mention potentially future proofed for 8K resolutions, and 120Hz refresh rates) and you're looking at a GPU that would cost no less than $800 for a PC build equivalent.
 Then you've got the AMD Ryzen Zen 2 CPU core built with Radeon RDNA architecture and… look, it gets real expensive, real quickly.

 Does all of this mean that the Xbox Project Scarlett price is going to cost upwards of $1000?
 Of course not.
 While these individual components may be unfathomably expensive when looked at in isolation, the truth is that Microsoft is still trying to finalise the details – hence the lack of concrete info or the inevitable touting of teraflops and other meaningless power-measurement figures.
 Truth is, as Microsoft attempts to work out how many of these integrated CPU/GPU chips it can manufacture, there's a good chance that elements of the chip's design may be disabled as the kinks in the chain are worked out, helping to bring that initial cost down.
 The same was true of the Xbox One, which also featured a SoC design, that saw some of its processor cores initially disabled to mitigate the early problems in the manufacturing process.